Amanda Knight Hall up for sale and renovation - The Daily Universe

-According to a disclosure statement for investors provided by University Communications, the university is looking for an investor willing to work with the Provo City Landmarks Commission to repurpose and preserve the building, which “has no remaining useful life as constituted.”
+BYU is looking for an investor willing to work with the Provo City Landmarks Commission to repurpose and preserve the building, which “has no remaining useful life as constituted,” according to a disclosure statement for investors provided by University Communications.
 The university estimates it would cost roughly $10 million to properly renovate the building.

 The statement acknowledges that the university’s previously-announced plan to demolish the building and construct a replica has been unpopular with Provo residents and some members of the commission.
 If an arrangement to sell the building can’t be met, the university will pursue its plan to develop a replica.